Google Compute Engine

 - Click on + Create Credentials at the top of the page; Select Service Account

 - Give your service account a name (like “cloud66”) and an optional description; Click Create

 - Add the role “Compute Admin” and then click Continue (NOTE: this will grant Cloud 66 the rights to create/amend/delete compute resources in this project)

-- Leave the User Access options blank; Click Create Key, and select JSON then click Create.
+- Leave the User Access options blank and click Done

 - Download and save your JSON key somewhere locally (this contains your credentials, so treat it with care)